 ThinQ is unique in its requirement that its syllabi be oriented to the following 3 pillars:

-Understanding concepts, propositions, and questions and a critical understanding of evidence and arguments for conclusions
+An understanding of concepts, propositions, and questions combined with critical understanding of the evidence and arguments for conclusions

 Concepts of inquiry, as well as the mental capacities and mindsets required for inquiry